 - are alleged to have suffered loss or damage by or resulting from the wrongful conduct of the Defendants as pleaded.

-Participating GMs who require further information about administration of the Settlement Scheme relating to the Tamaya Resources Class Action, can email the scheme Administrators, Maurice Blackburn.
+Participating Group Members who require further information about administration of the Settlement Scheme relating to the Tamaya Resources Class Action should, in the first instance, consult the Tamaya Resources Class Action Settlement Scheme Fact Sheet.
+For further information, Participating Group Members can email the scheme Administrators, Maurice Blackburn, at:

 Telephone: 1800 836 917.